 he LA Wrecking Crew - Tom Jauregui, Nick Janicke, Carlos Vasquez Rivera, captain Matthew Linn, and coach Dale Dollins - has been together for 4 years.
-As new members have joined, Linn has enjoyed

 As new members have joined, Linn has enjoyed watching the team work its way back up to the top.
 "Hopefully your routine is good enough to take you to the top of the platform," he said.